sorourf/llm_alignment/README.md

 ![Test Image 1](image/ali2.png)

 This sparse reward signal makes training particularly challenging, as we must propagate this single value through billions of parameters.

-## Understanding Policy Gradient Methods

-### The Policy Concept
-In RL terminology, the LLM is referred to as a **policy** ($\pi_\theta$), where $\theta$ represents the model parameters.
-This is a crucial concept to understand:

-- The policy $\pi_\theta$ is simply another name for our language model—it's the same neural network with billions of parameters that we've been discussing.
-- The subscript $\theta$ explicitly reminds us that the model has parameters that we can adjust during training.

-When we use a language model to generate text, what's actually happening is:

-1. We input a state $s_t$ (the prompt plus previously generated tokens)
-2. The model (policy) processes this input through its layers
-3. The final layer outputs a probability distribution over the entire vocabulary
-4. This distribution $\pi_\theta(·|s_t)$ tells us the probability of each possible next token

-For example, if we're at a state where the model has already generated "To find", the policy $\pi_\theta(·|s_t)$ might assign:
-- 0.7 probability to "out"
-- 0.1 probability to "the"
-- 0.05 probability to "a"
-- And smaller probabilities to thousands of other tokens

-We then sample from this distribution to select the next token (or use techniques like greedy sampling or beam search).
 Consider a training scenario with a model like Llama:

 1. We input a math problem as a prompt